 The three pie charts will help you understand the contribution of the different channels to your bottom line.
 The first pie chart is relevant to where the traffic is coming from, the second pie chart is relevant to which channels are driving key actions, and the third pie chart is relevant to which channels are generating conversions.
 From here, you can understand which channels are driving traffic but not actually generating conversions, and which channels generate very little traffic but drive a lot of hard KPIs and business outcomes percentage-wise.

-Section 3: Creating a Channel Performance Deep Dive Report
+Section 3: Create a Channel Performance Deep Dive Report

 After creating the top-level performance report, we want to deep dive into every specific channel's performance.